botify-hq/developers-docs/api_docs/markdowns/api/bql/bql-filter.md

 `tree` fields can use both categorical predicates and some extra predicates making it easy to filter on their children.
 Tree fields are saved as flat strings like `for/bar`.

 #### With children
 Returns given value and all its children.
-For instance, the following could  returns `foo`, `foo/bar`, `foo/baz`.
+For instance, the following filter could returns `foo`, `foo/bar` and `foo/baz`.
 ```JSON
 {
   "predicate": "with_children",